cjacker/opensource-toolchain-bouffalo-lab/README.md

   + T-HEAD E902 RV32EMC 160MHz (LP) , not supported by SDK up to now. it seems in [progress](https://github.com/bouffalolab/bl_mcu_sdk/issues/66)
   + BLAI-100

+All datasheets and user manuals can be found in [bl_docs](https://github.com/bouffalolab/bl_docs) repo.

 This tutorial will try best to cover all these chips.

 # Hardware prerequist: